Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

+Since equivalent categories yield equivalent plus constructions with given equivalences, in the following we {\em assume that $\M$ is strict monoidal}.
 Let $S=\Mor(\M)$ for the monoidal category $(\M,\ot)$.
 This has the partially defined binary operation of composition $\circ$ and that of tensor product $\ot$.
-The free monoid $S^\bt$ can be identified with the morphisms of the non--symmetric free monoidal category $\Mor(\M^{\neg\Sigma \bt})$.
+The free monoid $S^\bt$ can be identified with the morphisms of the non--symmetric free monoidal category $\M^{\neg\Sigma \bt}$.
 A formula is valid if all the compositions $\circ$ can be performed, that is sources and targets line up correctly.
-The basic discrete groupoid of objects is $\V=(\M \da\M)^{disc}$.
+The basic discrete groupoid of objects is $\V=(\M \da \M)^{disc}$.

-\begin{prop} The category $\spure(\M^{nc +})$ can be identified with the category $\cF(S)$ for $S=\Mor(\M)$ and is part of the corresponding Feynman category $\FF_{\it form}(S)$. \end{prop} \begin{proof} By definition $\spure(\M^{nc +})$ is generated by $\g_{\phi_0,\phi_1},\mu_{\phi_1,\phi_2}$ and the identities under monoidal product and composition modulo inner associativity and the interchange relation.
+\begin{prop} The category $\spure(\monplus{\M,P})$ is isomorphic to $\cF(S)$ for $S=\Mor(\M)$ and is part of the corresponding Feynman category $\FF_{\it form}(S)$.
+This Feynman category has a proper degree function with the $\g$ and $\mu$ morphisms being generators of degree $1$. \end{prop} \begin{proof} By definition, $\spure(\monplus{\M})$ is generated by $\g_{\phi_0,\phi_1},\mu_{\phi_1,\phi_2}$ and the identities under monoidal product and composition modulo inner associativity and the interchange relation.
 In particular, any morphism $\phi\to \tilde\phi$ is given by a sequence of tensor products of these operations.
 Such a sequence is in bijective correspondence with a fully bracketed formula.
-Such a formula is not a unique morphism, but subject to associativity according to \eqref{assreleq} and \eqref{eq:muassoc}.
-The result follows from the fact that the relations on both sides are identified by the bijection, and any class of valid formulas corresponds to a reduced formula. \end{proof}
+Such a formula is not a unique morphism, but is subject to associativity according to the relations of Definition~\ref{def:cplus}.
+The result follows from the fact that the relations on both sides are identified by the bijection, and any class of valid formulas corresponds to a reduced formula.
+The degree function is well defined as all relations are homogeneous with respect to this degree. \end{proof}

-{\sc NB:} Note that the interchange relation \eqref{eq:intinter} is not yet part of the relations as it contains a commutation isomorphism, see also Remark \ref{genrmk}.
+Due to the interchange relation, follows from Proposition \ref{dfprop:frmcubical} by observing that the interchange relation does not change the number of vertices.

-\begin{cor} The morphisms of $\spure(\M^{nc +})$ and the corresponding non--Sigma Feynman category are isomorphically given by the following non--Sigma colored operads with monoidal structure being ordered disjoint union.
+\begin{cor} The morphisms of $\spure(\monplus{\M})$ and the corresponding non--Sigma Feynman category are isomorphically given by the following non--Sigma colored operads with monoidal structure being ordered disjoint union.